Senior Lecturer - Computing

 If you’d like to see more of our Waterside campus, come and join us for a socially distanced CAMPUS TOUR.

-This Artificial Intelligence and Data Science BSc (Hons) course will equip you with a range of knowledge and practical skills required to establish your career.
+This degree in artificial intelligence and data science will equip you with a range of knowledge and practical skills required to establish your career.
 They can aid many career paths, such as a machine learning software engineer, solution architect, project manager or AI research scientist.
 You will learn the fundamentals and applications of data science and machine learning progressively over the course period.

 During your first year of this programme, you will study common computer science modules which give you the foundation and flexibility to specialise in your second and third years.
 Additionally, you’ll study a specialised module that is tailored for artificial intelligence and data science programme students.